NikitaGarbovsky/fiddlingwithgitandgithub/README.md

-#fiddling with things
+# Fiddling with things
-add stuff as time goes on
+adding stuff as time goes on